 I can offer short term goal focused psychotherapy to work on specific issues, and longer term explorative psychotherapy / analysis to work on deeper, more entrenched issues such as depression, trauma, abuse, eating disorders, and personal development at depth.
-Explorative psychotherapy and analysis might require more than one session a week.
-Click here for my Jungian psychoanalysis site.
+Explorative psychotherapy and analysis generally require more than one session a week.

-Psychotherapy supervision for established psychotherapists, and psychotherapy or counselling students, is available at both my City of London and my Islington consultation rooms.I hold a diploma in supervision and almost twenty years experience in private practice as a psychotherapist.
-As my initial training was integrative I can work with a number of different modalities.
-I have also practised as an analytic psychotherapist through my former membership of the Association of Group and Individual Psychotherapy (AGIP), but as I am now a qualified Jungian Analyst my orientation is predominantly Jungian therapy.
+Clinical supervision for my Jungian analyst peers, established psychotherapists, and psychotherapy students, is available at both my City of London and my Islington consultation rooms.I hold a diploma in supervision and almost twenty years experience in private practice.

 You are welcome to contact me on 07957318423, or Click here to email me if you would like to further information, or to arrange an initial appointment in one of my practice locations in the City of London or Islington.
 I prefer an initial session to be in person, but if circumstances make that impracticable we can begin with Skype.
 Please contact me to arrange this, I will then give you my Skype name.